bharatsaini1/flight-price-predication/README.md

 # This project predict the price of flight
-## We create a end to end to ml project using sagemakes and Aws
+## We create a end to end ML project using sagemakes and Aws